microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ##### Dashboard

 [Dashboards](/docs/2/technical/microshare-platform/dashboard-guide/) will allow you to organize apps together and eliminate clutter on you manage page.
-This will be especially be useful for grouping a client's apps together.
-It is important to note that a lot of the material under the Dashboard Guide fall under the Advanced Developer category.
+This will be especially useful for grouping a client's apps together.
+It is important to note that a lot of the material under the dashboard guide fall under the advanced developer category.

 ##### Rules